thetechdude124/thetechdude124/README.md

 Check out my website (http://adityadewan.com/) and subscribe to my newsletter (linked on the site) for my full portfolio and resume.

-Here's what I'm currently doing:

-- Junior Machine Learning Developer at The Rounds, working on LLM R&D.
-- Working on enhanced knowledge distillation methods (continuing my research from Team Canada-ISEF 2023).
-- Founding the Woodlands Research Institute.

 Most of my work is on Google Colab rather than GitHub.
 Feel free to check out my website, and let me know your thoughts!